chaostoolkit-incubator/chaostoolkit-aws/README.md

 ---

-Welcome to the Amazon Web Services -(WS) extension for Chaos Toolkit.
+Welcome to the Amazon Web Services (AWS) extension for Chaos Toolkit.
 The package aggregates activities to target your AWS infrastructure and explore your resilience via Chaos Engineering experiments.